Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 The purpose of this course is to provide the learner with an introduction to some of the basic digital tools relevant to radio, television and journalism.
 Learners will work with mobile devices to gather, optimize, and publish content.
 Learners will be introduced to creating graphics and editing video on a desktop computer.
 An emphasis will be placed on developing a logical workflow that focuses on the practical uses of these tools in the fields of radio, television and journalism.

-This course provides learners with an opportunity to improve writing skills essential for success in the media industry.
-Learners will practice specific media writing in classroom and computer lab settings.
-Learners will identify areas for personal improvement and focus on the mechanics of writing.
-Learners will also develop skills to evaluate and review media writing assignments and apply them to web, TV and radio writing in the form of interview transcriptions, reporter scripts and stories and promotional pieces.
+This course provides students with an opportunity to build writing skills essential for success in the media industry.
+Students practice specific media writing in classroom and computer lab settings and identify areas for personal improvement.
+Students also develop skills to evaluate and review media writing assignments and apply them to web, TV and radio writing in the form of interview transcriptions, reporter scripts and stories and promotional pieces.

 RTVJ 2100 - Journalism II

 This course builds on foundational knowledge already acquired.
-It will enhance the learners’ understanding of journalism fundamentals including the role of journalists in a democracy, media ethics, principles of fairness and accuracy, critical thinking, research and story development.
-Learners will develop more advanced newsgathering skills through a mix of in-class and real world assignments.
+It will enhance understanding of journalism fundamentals including the role of journalists in a democracy, media ethics, principles of fairness and accuracy, critical thinking, research and story development.
+Students develop more advanced newsgathering skills through a mix of in-class and real world assignments.

 RTVJ 2200 - Television Operations II

-This intermediate level course is designed to provide the learner with theoretical knowledge and practical training on how a television studio operates.
-Using lectures, demonstrations, assignments, workshops and studio productions learners will learn operational techniques, with emphasis on production within the campus studios.
+This course is designed to provide students with theoretical knowledge and practical training on how a television studio operates.
+Using lectures, demonstrations, assignments, workshops and studio productions, students will learn operational techniques, with emphasis on production.

 RTVJ 2300 - Electronic News Gathering and Electronic Field Production